th3n4n/mc-defaultedit/README.md

 Normally every other people would just edit their resource pack, store it on their computer then upload it to a cloud service.
 But, the fact with GitHub repos is that they both aren't limited to code and not storage-limited.
 So that's a benefit and the main reason why I wanted to maintain my resource pack with a GitHub repository.
 # License
-While having a few textures that are edited by me, this resource pack contains Mojang's original textures so I am not able to license my repository.
-However, this is still my piece of work and I ask everyone to not **steal** my own edited textures. **That is all I ask for.**
+While having a few textures that are edited by me, this resource pack contains Mojang's original textures and other's textures so I am not able to license my repository.
+However, this is still my piece of work.